 5. Assemble the whoopie pies: Line a baking sheet with parchment paper and set aside.
 Transfer filling to a disposable pastry bag and snip the end.
 When cookies have cooled completely, pipe a large dollop of filling on the flat side of half of the cookies.
 Sandwich with remaining cookies, pressing down slightly so that the filling spreads to the edge of the cookies.
-Transfer to prepared baking sheet and cover with plastic wrap.
+Use a ziplock bag with a tiny corner cut off to pipe on melted chocolate in the shape of Jack-o’-Lantern faces.
+Allow these to harden (stick them in the fridge for a bit to speed it up).
+Transfer sandwiched and decorated cookies to a prepared baking sheet and cover with plastic wrap.
 Refrigerate cookies at least 30 minutes before serving and up to 3 days.

 NOTE: There’s a lovely video of Matt Lewis making these whoopie pies located here (click on “Watch Video.”)
 Though the recipe above seems to have a lot of spice, it’s really the perfect balance — don’t skimp.